 Is it possible for an intentionally ludicrous movie to actually turn too ludicrous?
 That was the case for this 1984 movie, "Repo Man."
 It's a story that seems to start like a coming of age story with Otto as the learner and being indicted into a job that so many people resent.
 They're like the IRS, except they don't knock on your door.
 They have the legal right to break into your car, with any means possible, and drive away with it.

-The repo men can repossess
+The repo men can repossess cars through any means necessary. |

 The beginning was a contrived mess from the beginning of the first act, to the second half of the first act.
 It starts with a police officer vaporized from opening a trunk of a car.
 It then cuts to Otto, a typical down on luck grocery worker who loses his job and stumbles upon Bud, played by Harry Dean Stanton, or the second victim from Alien.
 It seems strange that this guy is doing a different alien picture, but we’ll get to that later on.
 We first see him as a trusting, yet dishonest man as Bud persuades Otto into driving away with a repossessed car.

-The movie stars the 2nd victim in Alien.
+The movie stars the 2nd victim in Alien. |

 As we meet Otto’s character and his job as a repo man, the comedy starts to ramp up to irrelevance that becomes surreal and nonsensical.
 There was a scene where Otto tries to woo the girl of his life and simply drops his pants just to get straight to the point.
 There is another scene where Otto and Bud get into a Mexican standoff with some punks who seem to do nothing but rob the same liquor store over and over.
 There is a conversation between Otto and an ex-hippie named Miller where they talk about plate of shrimps and how it links with the cosmic unconscious.
 One of my favorite types of comedies is surreal comedy, because basically, you don’t know what’s coming.
 This is why people flock to these cult movies.
 This is why people prefer movies like The Big Lebowski, Monty Python and the Holy Grail, or Rocky Horror